ecurrencyhodler/Litecoin-Resources/LTC Guides/LTC Lightning Network lnd Guide (Mac).md

 ### Connect and Open a Channel
 Alright, let’s create a channel!

-First, go to this LN explorer: http://lnexplorer.hcwong.me/  Click on a node and find their URI that’s listed.
+First, go to this LN explorer: http://lnexplorer.hcwong.me/  Click on a node and find a URI that’s listed.
 Now go to your terminal and type the follow command:
 ```
 $ lncli --chain=litecoin connect <URI>
 ```